StevenAlber/kryonis-fiat-to-resonance-bridge/README.md

 ### 🌐 About KRYONIS

-KRYONIS is a post-fiat civilizational protocol that redefines economic participation through **biometric resonance** rather than price, credit, or speculative value.
+KRYONIS is a post–fiat civilizational protocol that redefines economic participation through **biometric resonance** rather than price, credit, or speculative value.
 This document lays the groundwork for its secure interoperability with legacy systems while preserving **sovereign coherence filters**.

 More info at: [https://kryonis.global](https://kryonis.global)